Kristen Govoni Ph.D., Associate Dean, College of Agriculture, Health and Natural Resources and Director, Ratcliffe Hicks

-The Ratcliffe Hicks School of Agriculture confers Associate of Applied Science Degrees in Animal Science and Plant Science.
+The Ratcliffe Hicks School of Agriculture confers Associate of Applied Science Degrees in Animal Science, Plant Science, and Urban Forestry and Arboriculture.
 This two-year program of technical and applied education is only available at the Storrs campus.
 The School was established in 1941 by the University of Connecticut through a bequest from Mr. Ratcliffe Hicks of Tolland, Connecticut.

 Students include recent high school graduates as well as adults who are interested in continuing education or a career change.
 Course work offers a balance between technical and theoretical aspects of each subject with emphasis on hands-on learning.